Creating a Faux Tile Backsplash

 - Re-tape edges and lines in preparation for priming and painting tiles.
 Using a roller suited to the texture of your tiles – foam for use on smooth tiles or a thicker pile for use on textured surfaces – apply two coats of interior latex primer.
 Let it dry between coats.
 Depending on how thickly you’ve applied the drywall compound, you may need to use a small paint brush to ensure primer is fully covering the sides of the tiles.
 Try not to paint over the taped grout lines.

 - Apply finish colors to tiles as desired.
 A glossy paint finish will give your tiles some shine and scrubability.
-For all over protection and added durability you can apply a clear coat like Benjamin Moore’s Stays Clear.
+For all over protection and added durability you can apply a clear coat.
 It is a clear, low-lustre, water-based polyurethane that does not yellow like varnishes.

 - Remove all painter’s tape and enjoy the new focal point of your kitchen!